 Courses are provided across the whole of England, Wales and Northern Ireland.
 Scotland also work with NDORS and provide some of the courses.
 An offender can chose to take a course any where of their choice, where they are available and they do not have to return to the place where the offence was committed, unless they want to.
 This website helps those who are looking for courses to make that choice.
 There is a charge for the courses.
 Once an offender has decided where they would like to go on the course, they must pay the course provider before attending the course.
 Included in that sum is an amount of money that goes back to the Police Force where the offence took place, to cover the cost of processing the offence and the course offer.
 Working this way means that the courses pay for themselves rather than receiving funding through local money, which would be diverted from other much needed services.

 When a person has successfully attended and completed a course, their details are kept on a national database.
-This ensures that if a person is caught committing the same type of offence within three years from the date of the original offence they cannot be offered another course. i.e if you have a Speed Awareness Course, you cant have another Speed Awareness Course until 3 years have elapsed from the date of the original offence.
+This ensures that if a person is caught committing a similar offence within three years from the date of the original offence they cannot be offered another course. i.e if you have a Speed Awareness Course, you cant have another Speed related course until 3 years have elapsed from the date of the original offence.

 Once a person has been on the course then no further action will be taken, there is no fine to pay and they will not have any points put onto their licence.